PXELDAR/PXELDAR/README.md

 - 👋 Hi, I’m @PXELDAR
 - 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Haxe, Python, LUA
+- 🌱 I’m currently learning Haxe, Python, LUA, Blender

 <!---
 PXELDAR/PXELDAR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.